 Volunteer Deputy Registrars help register eligible citizens to vote by distributing, reviewing, and accepting completed voter registration applications.
-A VDR must be trained and appoint by our office to accept Voter Registration Applications.
+A VDR must be trained and appointed by our office to accept Voter Registration Applications.
 All VDR appointments expire on December 31st of even-numbered years.

 Once you have completed your formal training, you will be issued a Certificate of Appointment and given a registration packet with instructions and supplies.